 Sustainability in raw material extraction

-Latest Update: October 2024
+Latest Update: December 2025

 Coal and mining

-Rehabilitation during the operational and closing-down phase
+Rehabilitation during the operational phase

 Where rehabilitation is carried out during extraction and processing operations, the areas taken for extraction are generally rehabilitated in parallel to the continuing extraction.
 In the course of extracting natural resources, the material on the site is piled up and the shape of the land changed whilst adhering to safety requirements.
 The land is rehabilitated by means of geotechnical, landscaping, hydraulic engineering, agricultural and forestry measures to restore the land usage or biotopes.